kiran94/dgraphpandas/README.md

 # generating rdf and publishing to your
 # local DGraph

+# If you are making changes then
 # Install a Local Copy of the Library
 python -m pip install -e .

-# Remember to Uninstall once ready
+# Remember to uninstall once done
 python -m pip uninstall dgraphpandas -y
 ```